-Study laser-plasma interaction in a preformed plasma channel in a high repetition rate regime
+Study of laser-plasma interaction in a preformed plasma channel in a high repetition rate regime - position filled

 High repetition rate of a ‘multi-100TW-class’ laser is required to make a laser-driven free-electron laser attractive for worldwide users.
 Such laser system is under development currently at ELI-Beamlines.
 This laser will be used as a part of the setup, which aims to provide a coherent extreme-ultraviolet (XUV) undulator photon radiation for the worldwide user community, utilizing both self-amplified spontaneous emission and seeded free-electron laser regimes.
 In order to reach this goal, a high-quality electron beam has to be obtained from a compact laser-plasma-accelerator (LPA) with an unprecedented stability and reproducibility.